PriceTT/iot_lab_temperature_sensor/README.md

 ## TODO
 - Test connecting to teams (blocked by getting the correct domain)
+- Test connecting to aws mqtt topics with python
+- Test on NZ network
+- Test out PI integration
+- Random dots on screen during load (puttin the vcc and in the reset seems to work)
 - ~Average temp over a period~
 - ~Send data via MMQT~
-- Random dots on screen during load (puttin the vcc and in the reset seems to work)
 - ~Add wifi and loading status on screen during load~
 - ~Add time to the payload~
-- Test out PI integration

 ## Further Reading and Info